AnikMallick/python/README.md

-# 🐍 Python Tutorials: Data Structures and Algorithms
+# 🐍 Python Tutorials

-Welcome to the **Python Tutorials: DSA** repository!
+Welcome to the **Python Tutorials** repository!
 This collection is aimed at providing clear, beginner-friendly implementations of fundamental Data Structures and Algorithms (DSA) in Python.
 It is an evolving resource where I will continuously add new topics to support learning and mastery of Python-based problem-solving.

 ## 📚 What You'll Find Here
 - Python implementations of common data structures and algorithms.